noamross/gams-in-r-course/chapters/chapter4.md

 In this exercise, you will fit a logistic GAM that predicts the outcome (`purchase`) in `csale`, using ***all*** other variables as predictors.

-After summarizing the model, answer the following question:

-Which term in the model is _significant_ but approximately _linear_?

 **Instructions**
 - Fit a logistic GAM on all variables.
 - Print the summary of the model.